 - COVID-19 Vaccine Information Night (2021-01-11)

 Service and Program Changes

-FACE MASKS OR COVERINGS – Effective Monday, July 20, face mask or coverings are required in all public spaces within the boundaries of Hiawatha First Nation.
-Please read the full notice here.
+FACE MASKS OR COVERINGS – Face masks or coverings are required in all public spaces within the boundaries of Hiawatha First Nation.

 BOAT LAUNCH – Our boat launch and big dock (the “point” as we know it) is closed to the general public.
 These will remain open for the use of Hiawatha First Nation (HFN) citizens and their spouses, permanent HFN residents (lessees), and Otonabee-South Monaghan (OSM) permanent residents.
 If you reside on Hiawatha Line, Paudash St., Lakeshore Rd., Angela’s Lane, Sopers Lane, Kent’s Bay Rd., Maple Rd., Cowe St., Hatrick Rd, Ivey Lane, or Thompson Rd. you are permitted to use the boat launch.
 Please read the notice here.